ConduitIO/conduit/docs/processors.md

 ### JavaScript processors

-JavaScript processors make it possible to write custom processors.
+JavaScript processors make it possible to write custom processors in JavaScript.
 The API name for JavaScript processors (used in the request to create a processor) is `js`.
 There's only one configuration parameter, `script`, which is the script itself.
+To find out what's possible with the JS processors, also refer to the documentation for [goja](https://github.com/dop251/goja), which is the JavaScript engine we use.

 Here's an example of a request payload to create a JavaScript processor:

 ```json